e-Money EUR Rug Pull? An Investigative Post-Mortem of a Dead Project

 - Website Offline: The disappearance of the project’s official platform is the strongest red flag for collapse.

-- Broken Promises: E-Money EUR promised transparency and secure backing but failed to deliver verifiable reserves or transparent audit trails.
+- Broken Promises: E-Money EUR promised transparency and secure backing but failed to deliver verifiable reserves or transparent audit trails, highlighting the importance of robust stablecoin transparency and reserve verification.

 - Inconsistent Communication: No updates or responses from the team after critical vulnerabilities or the website's disappearance suggest abandonment or an exit scam.